ChainsmokersAI/Contrastive-Sentence-Encoder/README.md

 ## Models
 Models are **NOT exactly same** as in their paper.
 ### SimCSE (sup/unsup)
-Train *BERT* or *RoBERTa* with Contrastive Loss.<br/>
+* Train *BERT* or *RoBERTa* with Contrastive Loss
-Unsupervised [SimCSE](https://arxiv.org/abs/2104.08821) uses Dropout to attain positive pairs.
+* Unsupervised [SimCSE](https://arxiv.org/abs/2104.08821) uses Dropout to attain positive pairs
 ### SimCSE with Prefix-Tuning (sup)
-Train SimCSE with [Prefix-Tuning](https://arxiv.org/abs/2101.00190) which enables memory/time-efficient training.<br/>
+* Train SimCSE with [Prefix-Tuning](https://arxiv.org/abs/2101.00190) which enables memory/time-efficient training
-[DCPCSE](https://arxiv.org/abs/2203.06875) shows a little performance gain on similar way.
-But, for my own works, this model **did not work** very well, especially on unsupervised setting.
+* [DCPCSE](https://arxiv.org/abs/2203.06875) shows a little performance gain on similar way.
+But, for my own works, this model **did not work** very well, especially on unsupervised setting
 ### CPT (sup/unsup)
-Train *GPT-2* with Contrastive Loss.<br/>
+* Train *GPT-2* with Contrastive Loss
-Original [CPT](https://arxiv.org/abs/2201.10005) **does not support** fully-unsupervised setting as SimCSE does using Dropout.
-It uses weak supervision from noisy Internet documents.<br/>
+* Original [CPT](https://arxiv.org/abs/2201.10005) **does not support** fully-unsupervised setting as SimCSE does using Dropout.
+It uses weak supervision from noisy Internet documents
-However, in my works, I implemented unsupervised CPT **in the same way as SimCSE**.
+* However, in my works, I implemented unsupervised CPT **in the same way as SimCSE**
 ### CPT with Prefix-Tuning (sup/unsup)
-Train CPT with Prefix-Tuning.<br/>
+* Train CPT with Prefix-Tuning
-Training of unsupervised CPT is very unstable and early stages of training determine the final model's performance.
+* Training of unsupervised CPT is very unstable and early stages of training determine the final model's performance
 ## Usage (OS: Ubuntu)
 ### Packages
 * pandas